yurtsiv/process-scheduling-algorithms/README.md

 Outputs average process waiting time.

-Simulation runs on predefined number of series of randomly generated (but configurable to some extent) processes.
+Simulation runs for predefined number of series of randomly generated (but configurable to some extent) processes.